Musculoskeletal Ultrasound

 What is Ultrasound Imaging of the Musculoskeletal System?

-Ultrasound images of the musculoskeletal system provide pictures of muscles, tendons, ligaments, joints and soft tissue throughout the body.
+Ultrasound images of the musculoskeletal system provide pictures of muscles, tendons, ligaments, joints, nerves and soft tissues throughout the body.

 What are some common uses of the procedure?